finopsfoundation/framework/_resources/project--finops-assessment.md

 Once you have adopted FinOps, you will find that to maximize the benefits you realize from Cloud you must also continually mature your FinOps practice, in a journey toward FinOps excellence.

-This playbook is designed to be used in conjunction with the FinOps  Framework to assist you with a measurable, meaningful analysis of your current operating maturity as you travel that journey.Understanding your current situation leads to a clearer understanding of the key areas you must next focus closely on, in order to progress in a meaningful way.
+This playbook is designed to be used in conjunction with the FinOps Framework to assist you with a measurable, meaningful analysis of your current operating maturity as you travel that journey.
+Understanding your current situation leads to a clearer understanding of the key areas you must next focus closely on, in order to progress in a meaningful way.

 This playbook provides a set of concepts and measurements to support that analysis.
 These measurements can be applied to virtually all levels of an organization, from detailed and granular specific workloads / services / functional teams, through to the macroscopic analysis of organizational divisions or entire business units.
 It is designed to measure your operational maturity in consistent and well-understood terms whether you are measuring one application team or the whole organization.